Soccer-Atletico success built on shaky economic foundations

 The club's success is in large measure down to inspirational coach Diego Simeone, who since taking charge in late 2011 has moulded an unspectacular squad into a unit capable of challenging the continent's richest clubs, including La Liga rivals Real Madrid and Barcelona.

-Real and Barca again topped Deloitte's latest Football Money League of the world's wealthiest club's by income, with revenue in excess of 500 million euros ($687 million), while Atletico squeaked into the top 20 with earnings of 120 million.
+Real and Barca again topped Deloitte's latest Football Money League of the world's wealthiest club's by income, with revenues of 519 million euros ($709 million) and 483 million respectively, while Atletico squeaked into the top 20 with earnings of 120 million.

-Despite the huge gulf in resources, they are a point clear of Barca at the top of Spain's domestic league and three ahead of Real with six games left and are closing in on a first La Liga title since 1996 with a team featuring Simeone in midfield.
+Despite the huge gulf in resources, they wrapped up their first La Liga title since 1996, when a team featuring Simeone in midfield won a Spanish league and Cup double, thanks to a 1-1 draw at Barca on Saturday.

-At the same time, they have enjoyed another lucrative run in Europe and play their Champions League quarter-final, second leg at home to Barca on Wednesday with the pair locked at 1-1 after last week's first leg in the Catalan capital.
+In Saturday's Champions League final in Lisbon, they can secure their debut continental crown and deny Real a record-extending 10th in what would be a stunning achievement for a club who were relegated to Spain's second division at the start of the century.

 Step back from the euphoria for a moment, however, and a glance at Atletico's accounts makes for grim reading.

-Figures for 2011-12 collated by Jose Maria Gay, a professor at the University of Barcelona and an expert on soccer finances, show the club are saddled with debts of more than 500 million euros and the cost of paying their players and staff alone is more than 90 percent of annual earnings.
+Figures for 2012-13 collated by Jose Maria Gay, a professor at the University of Barcelona and an expert on soccer finances, show the club are saddled with gross debt of 543 million euros and the cost of paying their players and staff alone is more than 70 percent of annual earnings.

 The sale of top players like Fernando Torres, David De Gea and Sergio Aguero to the Premier League, a partnership with the Azerbaijan tourist board, reported to be worth 12 million euros over 18 months, and a deal with sporting goods maker Nike have also helped keep the wolves from the door, Llopis said.